qsliu2017/gitlab-runner/docs/executors/kubernetes.md

 - If not available, the cached data is downloaded from the configured storage and saved into the `cache dir` as a compressed file.
   The compressed file is then extracted into the `build` folder.

+As Kubernetes executors are distributed in nature, [distributed runners caching](../configuration/autoscale.md#distributed-runners-caching) must be enabled.

 ## Using volumes

 As described earlier, volumes can be mounted in the build container.